MyTooliT/ICOc/Documentation/Introduction.md

    sudo ip link set can0 up
    ```

-You can also bring up the CAN interface **automatically**.
+You can also configure the CAN interface **automatically**.
 For that please store the following text:

 ```ini
 [Match]